EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 # MGnify v6 assembly-analysis-pipeline output documentation

-This document describes the different outputs produced by the [MGnify v6 assembly-analysis-pipeline](https://github.com/EBI-Metagenomics/assembly-analysis-pipeline), which generates annotation outputs about taxonomy, function, and pathway information for input assemblies.
+This document describes the different outputs produced by the [MGnify v6 assembly-analysis-pipeline](https://github.com/EBI-Metagenomics/assembly-analysis-pipeline), which annotates input assemblies with taxonomy, function, and pathway information.

-The pipeline functions on a per-assembly basis, and the outputs are shaped in a similar way.
-While most of the outputs are on a per-assembly basis, the pipeline does generate some summaries into different top-level summary files which are aggregated from all of the input assemblies.
-Assuming all the assemblies are from the same study, these summary files can be considered study-level summaries.
-In this documentation, the different contents of both per-assembly and per-study outputs will be described.
+The pipeline operates on a per-assembly basis, and its outputs generally follow the same structure.
+While most outputs are generated individually for each assembly, the pipeline also produces several summary files that aggregate data across all input assemblies.
+If all assemblies belong to the same study, these summary files can be considered study-level outputs.
+This documentation outlines the contents of both the per-assembly and per-study outputs.

 ## Per-run output files